Many homeowners find themselves asking if they really need waterproofing on their homes at some point.

 With this product readily available for use in extreme hydrostatic pressure areas such as shower enclosures and saunas, rest assured knowing that you are investing in quality materials made specifically for preserving long-term stability within these spaces.

 Below you can find the official video and instructions on using MAPEI’s Mapelastic AquaDefense.

-Using it properly will quickly ensure that your substrate is waterproofed and can last for a long without any problems.
+Using it correctly will ensure that your substrate is adequately waterproofed and can last for a long without any problems.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.